super-chao1997/Cerebrum/README.md

-# Cerebrum: Agent Development SDK for AIOS
+# Cerebrum: Agent SDK for AIOS